 - Heavy pen markings obscuring key parts of the content.

-- Heavy pen markings obscuring more than 10% of the content (estimate).
+- Heavy pen markings in more than 10% of the pages (estimate).

 - Broken binding.